 Windows native installers are available for 32-bit and 64-bit installations.
 To install on Windows, download the installer appropriate for your architecture (32-bit or 64-bit) and double-click to install.
 You can choose which components to install when running the installer.
 Marketcetera is supported on all modern Windows versions.

-Linux packages are available for 32-bit and 64-bit Linux installations.
-The packages are made available as executable tar balls.
+An executable tar package is available for Linux and other Unix operating systems.
 To install, download the installer, and execute it as if it were a shell script.

 A Mac package is available.
 Make sure you have previously installed JAVA SE Development Kit 8.

 Welcome and License Agreement

 Select the destination directory.
 Marketcetera does not need to be installed with administrator or root rights.
 If you choose to run the installer as administrator or root, you'll need to also run the application as administrator or root thereafter.
 It's probably best to just install it somewhere where you don't need special rights.
 This is the default behavior on all platforms.

 The installation type determines the Marketcetera components that are installed.

 The Deploy Anywhere Routing Engine is the server component and the Strategy Engine is your strategy execution and market data nexus.

 You will need one DARE instance per installation.
 You may need one or more Strategy Engine installations.
 For now, just accept the defaults and install them both.